meker12/commerce-channels.en/help/amazon-sales-channel/attributes-view.md

 ---
 title: Attributes
+description: Amazon Sales Channel provides the Attributes tab to monitor the list of Amazon and Commerce attributes and how they are mapped for product matching.
 ---

 # Attributes

 The _Attributes_ view shows your list of Amazon and [!DNL Commerce] attributes.
 The table list also indicates attributes that have been mapped for product matching.
 For more information, see [Manage Attributes](./managing-attributes.md)